Aadya2901/SafeSpeak/README.md

 SafeSpeak demonstrates an effective and scalable approach to multilingual toxicity detection.
 By leveraging the `textdetox/bert-multilingual-toxicity-classifier` pretrained model, it achieves a **ROC-AUC of 0.9966** on the validation set with **0.97 macro F1**, while maintaining efficiency and full reproducibility.

 ---

+## 🚀 Impact

+This approach demonstrates that effective multilingual toxicity detection can be achieved efficiently using pretrained transformer models without requiring large-scale retraining.

+---